HITECHCRIME/HC_OVERVIEW/README.md

 Plot - sequence of events as they unfold, linear
-Story - is the thing we understand after watching the sequence of events
+Story - is the thing we understand after watching the sequence of events Structure of information we assemble.
+Chunking of information and expecting people to piece it together.

+Story in transmedia: there is a narrative logic to it even if different projects tell different stories in different timelines and versions of reality.
+They all belong to one storyworld.

 # Narrative Arcs for Hitech Crime
 - think of turning these into main pieces of albums (meaning turn these below into EP as well)